Trust Your Wedding Vendors

 Trust Highlighted

-“We are never so vulnerable than when we trust someone — but paradoxically, if we cannot trust, neither can we find love or joy” — Walter Anderson
+“We are never so vulnerable than when we trust someone — but paradoxically, if we cannot trust, neither can we find love or joy”

 There is absolutely no use in hiring professional wedding vendors if you don’t trust them.
 You might as well make the flowers, bake the cake, hum the processional, and direct the entire show yourself.
 Not a pretty picture, right?
+Here are six basic steps that I believe will help you to kick start a positive relationship with your wedding vendors.

-Perform a background check.
 Check each of your vendor’s reviews and references (the professionals will welcome references).
 Chat with other brides and the coordinator at your wedding venue about their experience with your preferred wedding vendors before you hire them.
 Do you get the sense that your wedding vendor is an ethical professional?
 Run away if you don’t.
 Your vendors will be a representation of you, so you want to be sure that you are represented well.

-Make sure you share some chemistry.
 During your consultation, pay attention to the professional’s communication style, personality, and even the way s/he dresses.
 Does it make you feel comfortable?
 If not, don’t hire him or her.
 A year of wedding planning can feel like “dog years” if you and your wedding vendor don’t share any chemistry.
 Also, consider bringing a friend along to the consultation.
 They know you best and will be able to easily identify “chemistry red flags.”

-Hire professionals.
 As appealing as it is to ask your Uncle Marty to photograph your wedding, you will fair so much better if you hire a professional with the training and experience.
 Plus, you can’t really hold Uncle Marty accountable if all of your wedding pictures turn out a pretty shade of pink.
 So, know this – Professionals have spent years honing their skills; they know the wedding planning process; and they have the experience needed to carry out your wedding day wishes with ease.

-Trust the wedding planning process.
 Discuss the process with your wedding vendors (during the consultation and during the contract discussion).
 If your life or work schedule doesn’t fit with the schedule your wedding vendor provided you, let them know right away.
 If their schedule doesn’t have any flexibility, consider a new vendor.
 If you have questions regarding the process, ask.
 Most of your professional wedding vendors’ processes are based on their past experiences, and they will be happy to explain the rationale for them.

-Love & Soul Always, Kay
+Love and Soul Always, Kawania

 SHARE: